You don’t want to hit the snooze button when the Federal Reserve decides to raise or lower rates.

 Officials on the Fed’s rate-setting Federal Open Market Committee (FOMC) typically meet eight times a year.
 They look at a broad range of economic indicators, but most notably, they pay attention to employment and inflation data.

 The Fed cut interest rates in July for the first such move in more than a decade, when the economy was facing its worst economic crisis since the Great Depression.
 Officials cut borrowing costs again at the conclusion of their September meeting.
-They’re worried about a global growth slowdown, weakness in the U.S. manufacturing sector, as well as the ongoing tit-for-tat trade war with China.
+And at the conclusion of its October meeting, the committee announced a third straight rate cut.

 1. The Fed affects credit card rates